mcraiha/spine-unity-docs/Miscellaneous.md

 using System.Collections.Generic;
 using UnityEngine;

-// These are for Spine classes. using Spine;
+// These namespaces are for Spine classes. using Spine;
 using Spine.Unity;